pablosescobar1/TeleAdder/README.md

 # Telegram-Scraper & Adder

 NOTE : these commands are for android devices.
 All Android devices are supported.
+On linux OS all you have to just install telethon and rest is same.